 Until the 1980s, post offices were at the centre of life in New Zealand towns and cities.
 The post office was a government department which operated both the postal and telephone systems and ran the Post Office Savings Bank.
 It was one of the largest business enterprises in the country.
 In 1900, 1,700 branches served a population of 800,000.
 But in 1987, as part of the sweeping reforms which followed the 1984 election, the department was split up.
 New Zealand Post has remained a state-owned enterprise, but the telephone system and savings bank were eventually sold into private hands.
 Post offices were replaced by agency post shops and most of the Post Office buildings have been put to new uses.

-This small group of 57 organisations are mainly Trusts, Reserve Boards and Fish and Game Councils which are funded by the state but do not operate under a full Crown entity governance regime.
+These 57 organisations are mainly Trusts, Reserve Boards and Fish and Game Councils which are funded by the state but do not operate under a full Crown entity governance regime.

 In New Zealand the judiciary (which interprets and enforces the country’s laws) is separate from both the legislature (Parliament, which makes the laws) and the executive (which runs the day-to-day affairs of government).
 Judges are appointed by the governor-general.
 Convention denies the government the authority to direct judges and the Constitution Act spells out the limited circumstances in which they can be removed from office.